 - A. Claims which edit for trauma codes are processed through the regular processing cycle.
-If the billed amount is \$125 or greater and no insurance has paid on the claim, the claim is referred to the FA subrogation section for follow-up. - B. If the billed amount is less than \$125, no investigation is initiated unless numerous claims exist for this diagnosis or service date. - C. Claims with billed amounts of \$125 or more are investigated and followed through the legal process until settlements are reached or a determination made to drop the case.
+If the billed amount is \$125 or greater and no insurance has paid on the claim, the claim is referred to the fiscal agent for subrogation follow-up. - B. If the billed amount is less than \$125, no investigation is initiated unless large quantities of claims exist for this diagnosis or service date. - C. Claims with billed amounts of \$125 or more are investigated and followed through the legal process until settlements are reached or a determination made to drop the case.